You will need to provide:

-Traffic cameras are used to detect unregistered vehicles, trailers or motor bikes to ensure that everyone contributes towards ongoing road maintenance and upgrades and has compulsory third party insurance – all funded when paying your registration fee.
+Traffic cameras can detect unregistered vehicles, trailers or motor bikes to ensure that everyone contributes towards ongoing road maintenance and upgrades that are funded by registration fees and has compulsory third party insurance.

 Fines for unregistered and uninsured vehicles, trailers and motor bikes apply.
-To ensure you are not caught out unintentionally:
+Make sure you are not caught out:

 The question 'are you of Aboriginal and/or Torres Strait Islander origin' is a routine question that Service SA staff you when register a vehicle in your name for the first time.

-Your answer will be used for road safety statistical analysis and will not be disclosed to any other authorities.
+Your answer is used for road safety statistical analysis and is disclosed to any other authorities.